 As members graduated, they kept coming back to volunteer in the shop.
 “For a while there it was going on really strong until we noticed it was time to make that leap and pull community resources rather than make it a student club,” UAA grad Dan Flores said.
 “It got to the point where there were more alumni than students and it wasn’t sustainable as a university club.”

 With fewer students still involved, the original founders decided to cut ties with the university.
 By fall 2008, they registered as a state non-profit.
-By fall 2009, they moved into their current space in the old Mat-Maid building on Northern Lights Blvd.
+By fall 2009, they moved into the old Mat-Maid building on Northern Lights Blvd.
 They soon had enough business records to register as a federal non-profit—“Back then we never made any money at all, so it was easy to keep records,” Chris joked.
+In March 2015, they relocated to 1406 W 33rd, Unit D.

 Off the Chain may not have official ties to UAA, but it has effectively assumed the role of the former UAA Bike Club.
 Current UAA students are active members of the group, as are several alumni.
 Off the Chain’s treasurer is even employed in UAA’s accounting department (and she’d like you to know the group is registered with Pick.Click.Give.).